Spitting Image (album): Charts and commercial success

 Spitting Image became the band's least commercially successful album, despite receiving more positive reviews than its predecessor.
-The album became their first and only not to reach the top 3 on the Irish Album charts (their debut, Snapshot and Little Victories both reached #2 and #1 respectively), reaching #8.
+The album became their first and only not to reach the top 3 on the Irish Album charts (their debut, Snapshot and Little Victories reached #2 and #1 respectively), reaching #8.
 It was their first and only album to not reach the top 25 on the Japanese Album charts (Oricon), reaching #45 (Snapshot and Little Victories reached #13 and #22 respectively.)
 It was also their only album to fail to chart in the U.K France or the Netherlands.